-The National Policy Statement - Freshwater Management Policy CA2 requires certain steps to be taken in the process of setting limits[^].
-These include establishing the values[^] that are relevant in a FMU[^], identifying the attributes[^] that correspond to those values[^], and setting objectives based on desired attribute states[^].
-This section describes values and uses for the Waikato and Waipa Rivers, to provide background to the objectives and limits[^] in later sections.
+The National Policy Statement - Freshwater Management Policy CA2 requires certain steps to be taken in the process of setting limits-freshwater objectives.
+These include establishing the values that are relevant in a FMU, identifying the attributes that correspond to those values, and setting objectives based on desired attribute states.
+This section describes values and uses for the Waikato and Waipa Rivers, to provide background to the objectives, and limits-freshwater objectives that are relevant in a FMU, identifying the attributes that are relevant in a FMU, identifying the attributes that are relevant in a FMU.